Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The sample Control Screen

-When the 'Reports' command button on the left side is clicked a similar set of menus and command buttons will appear at the same place with user-level security features.
-A total of 15 different menus including the upload command button's menu will be displayed in the same place.
-We will learn how to organize menus this way under the Control Screen Menu Design topic.
+When the ‘Reports’ command button on the left side is clicked, a similar set of menus and command buttons appears in the same central area of the screen—again governed by user-level security controls.
+In total, up to 15 different menus, including the one linked to the ‘Upload’ command button, can be displayed in this space.

-As you have already noticed this Screen doesn't have any default control buttons on the top (Min, Max, Close) or the title bar.
+As you have already noticed, this Screen doesn't have any default control buttons on the top (Min, Max, Close) or the title bar.

 Form Property Settings.